 Proven Performance and Durability

-This coil-over system applies race-winning technology to your vehicle by providing precision chassis control, ride height and geometry alignment.
+This coil-over system upgrade applies race-winning technology to your vehicle by providing precision chassis control, ride height and geometry alignment.

 The JRI piston’s lower cross-section and reduced port length improve overall dynamic performance.
 These features coupled with JRI’s precise flow metering increase the hydraulic stiffness of the strut and improve its overall response.